SuP3RM/mws-restaurant-stage-1/README.md

 ### Thank you!

-Thanks to Alexandro Perez's walkthrough (<https://github.com/AlexandroPerez>) and Matthew Cranford's (<https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-4-service-workers/>) to help during the service worker part of the project.
+Thanks to Alexandro Perez's walkthrough (https://alexandroperez.github.io/mws-walkthrough/?1.1.introduction) for guidance, and Matthew Cranford's (<https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-4-service-workers/>) to help during the service worker part of the project.
 Both helped me tremendously!